Higman-Thompson groups and profinite properties of right-angled Coxeter groups: A diversion: Higman-Thompson groups Vn

 Graham Higman has pointed out that the group $V$ can be generated by four involutions \cite[page 49]{Higman1974}.
 We generalise this as follows.

 \begin{thm} The group $V_n$, with $n \geq 2$, is generated by four involutions. \end{thm}

 \begin{proof}

 As Higman has already considered the case $n = 2$, we fix $n \geq 3$.
-The group $V_n$ has a non-trivial involution, for example the one represented canonically by taking the tree $\{\epsilon\} \cup \{i\}_{i < n}$ and letting $b$ swap the leaf $0$ with the leaf $1$ and fixing all other leaves.
+The group $V_n$ has a non-trivial involution, for example $(0 1)$.
 If $n$ is even, the group $V_n$ is simple and the set of non-trivial involutions in $V_n$ is nonempty and closed under conjugation so we see that $V_n$ is generated by its set of involutions.
 If $n$ is odd, the involution described above is in $V_n \setminus V_n^+$ (it is a transposition) and it is easy to see that there are involutions in $V_n^+$ (say, a product of two disjoint transpositions of the leaves of a tree).
 As $V_n^+$ is simple we have $V_n^+$ is generated by the set of involutions in $V_n^+$, and so $V_n$ is generated by its set of involutions since $V_n^+$ has index $2$ in $V_n$.
 In either case, $V_n$ is generated by the set of involutions.